draeger-lab/SBSCL/README.md

     |- test        -> JUnit test files along with resources required
  |- licenses       -> License agreements of all 3rd party libs and a list of
  |                    authors of this library
- |- build.xml      -> an Apache ANT script which compiles the source code and
- |                    provides several options to create distribution files. (deprecated)
  |- LICENSE.txt    -> the license, under which this project is distributed
  |- pom.xml        -> Maven file for building the project
  |- README.md      -> this file